Wilfred/bfc/docs/getting_started.md

 ```

 You can use debug builds of bfc, but bfc will run much slower on large
 BF programs.
-This is due to bfc's speculative exectuion.
+This is due to bfc's speculative execution.
 You can
 disable this by passing `--opt=0` or `--opt=1` when running bfc.

 ```